texasenglish/tools/faveconverter/README.md

 `cd `

-Hint: hit `cd ..` to take a step back, type `ls` to look at the folder you are in.
-Basic command line commands are given for the Mac [here](https://www.git-tower.com/blog/command-line-cheat-sheet/) and for Windows [here](http://www.cs.columbia.edu/~sedwards/classes/2016/1102-spring/Command%20Prompt%20Cheatsheet.pdf).
+Hint: type `cd ..` to take a step back, or `ls` to look at the contents of the folder you are in.
+Basic command line commands are listed for the Mac [here](https://www.git-tower.com/blog/command-line-cheat-sheet/) and for Windows [here](http://www.cs.columbia.edu/~sedwards/classes/2016/1102-spring/Command%20Prompt%20Cheatsheet.pdf).

 Now you can run the script like so: